Best Coin Albums and Holders — Protecting Your Collection the Right Way

 Air-Tite Capsules

-Air-Tite capsules are rigid plastic holders that completely encapsulate a coin.
-They come in lettered sizes — “H” for half dollars, “A” for most small coins — and snap shut with a firm click.
-A pack of 25 Air-Tite “H” capsules runs about $18 to $22.
-They protect against handling, environmental exposure, and physical contact far better than any flip.
+Air-Tite capsules are rigid plastic holders that fully encapsulate a coin — they come in lettered sizes, “H” for half dollars, “A” for smaller coins, and snap shut with a satisfying firm click.
+A pack of 25 “H” capsules runs about $18 to $22.
+Protection against handling, environmental exposure, and physical contact is genuinely better than any flip.
 The tradeoff is bulk — a hundred Air-Tites take up significantly more drawer space than a hundred flips — and cost.

-For coins worth $50 and up, the protection justifies the cost.
+For coins worth $50 and up, the protection justifies the expense.
 For a roll of common-date Roosevelt dimes you’re slowly working through, probably not necessary.

-Air-Tites also come with ring inserts in black or white foam that hold smaller coins snugly in larger capsules.
-Worth noting because a 21mm coin rattling around in a 26mm capsule will develop hairlines fast.
+Air-Tites also come with ring inserts in black or white foam for holding smaller coins snugly inside larger capsules — worth noting, because a 21mm coin rattling around in a 26mm capsule will develop hairlines fast.

 Saflip Holders